Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Introduction

-In order for GANs to develop into computationally inexpensive alternatives to enormous, Gpc-scale N-body simulations, they must first demonstrate the ability to reproduce the large-scale structure that is consistently produced by smaller, more typical N-body simulations.
-In this paper we focus on the statistics and properties of voids in $\Lambda$CDM universes, and we compare results obtained from N-body simulations to results obtained from a suitably trained GAN.
+In this paper we explore the use of void statistics as a method of assessing the ability of a GAN to produce large-scale structure density maps.
+We examine the statistics and properties of voids in a $\Lambda$CDM universe, and we compare results obtained from N-body simulations to results obtained from a suitably trained GAN.
+Throughout, we search for voids in 2D slices of the large-scale structure to be consistent with modern observational void surveys (see, e.g., \citealt{sanchez2016cosmic}, \citealt{mao2017cosmic}).
 The paper is organized as follows.
 In \S2, we discuss our computational methods.
 These include the N-body simulations that were used to train the GAN and the details of the particular GAN that we adopted.
-We also discuss the network architecture and optimisation of the network weights.
-In \S3 we discuss the underdensity probability function, the {\it voidfinder} algorithm and various void properties.
+We also discuss the network architecture and optimization of the network weights.
+In \S3 we discuss the underdensity probability function, the specific algorithm we used to identify voids, and various void properties.
 A discussion of our results is presented in \S4.
 Throughout, we adopt the following cosmological parameters: $h = 0.7$, $\Omega_\Lambda = 0.7$, $\Omega_{m0} = 0.3$, and $\sigma_8 = 0.9$.